Sparse Graphical Modelling via the Sorted L$_1$-Norm: Proofs of FWER control

-To finalize the proof it is enough to observe that in case when then the optimal solution must be contained in ${\cal M}$.
+then the optimal solution must be contained in ${\cal M}$.
 For this purpose observe that

-So, for the matrices from the set ${\cal M}$, the gradient at all off blog-diagonal elements is equal to zero.
-Thus we conclude that when the set of feasible solutions intersects ${\cal M}$, the optimal solution $\hat W$ to the dual optimization problem will be retained in ${\cal M}$.
+So, the gradient of the dual objective function is equal to zero at off-blog-diagonal elements of $W$ if and only if $W^{-1} \in {\cal M}$.
+This, together with (\ref{asap}) implies that the optimal solution $\hat W$ to the dual optimization problem must be contained in ${\cal M}$ .
 This also implies that the solution to the primal problem $\hat \bfTheta= \hat W^{-1}$ is contained in ${\cal M}$.

 \end{itemize}

 \end{proof}